-Globally, obesity epidemic is a complex multifactorial condition which occur as a result of an imbalance between energy intake and energy usage [1].
-Apart from having a gene which predisposes an individual to overweight and obesity, they are often associated with environmental factors, among which are sedentary lifestyle and over-consumption of high-energy yielding foods which are the main contributors [1].
-Many national and international food-based dietary guidelines recommend an increase in fruit and vegetable consumption to prevent the emergence of several chronic diseases such as cardiovascular diseases and certain types of cancer [2, 3, 4].
-The scientifically proven evidence for an inverse association between the risk of being overweight and obese, and the consumption of fruits and vegetables, was considered convincing [2].
+Obesity is a global epidemic with multifactorial causes.
+It occur as a result of an imbalance between energy intake and energy consumption [1].
+With the exception of having a gene which predisposes an individual to overweight and obesity, they are usually associated with environmental factors, among which are sedentary lifestyle and over-consumption of high-energy yielding foods which are the main contributors [1].
+Many local and globally recognized food-based dietary guidelines recommend an increase in the consumption of fruits and vegetables to prevent the emergence of several diseases such as cardiovascular diseases and certain types of cancer [2, 3, 4].
+The scientific evidence for an inverse association between the risk of being overweight and obese, and the consumption of fruits and vegetables, was considered convincing [2].

-There is generally a positive view about 100% fruit juices, some public health bodies have raised concerns about their effects on body weight, speifically in relation to overconsumption and sugar content.
+There is generally a positive view about absolute fruit juices, some public health bodies have raised concerns about their effects on body weight, specifically in relation to overconsumption and sugar content.
 Consumption of 100% fruit juice In Europe, the average daily consumption of beverages during childhood and adolescence is 1455ml, which is mostly represented by water.
-On average, drinks provide 1,609 kJ (385 kcal), approximately 30% of which comes from sugar-sweetened beverages, 21% of which comes from sugar-sweetened milk, and 18% of which comes from fruit juices [5].
-Industry data show that the average intake of 100% fruit juice in Europe is just 31ml daily [6], which equates to 13kcal daily, or a third of a portion of fruit.
-These figures suggest that concerns about overconsumption are misplaced.
-Even if daily intakes rose to 150ml - the amount that equates to one portion of fruit in some European countries - daily energy intake from 100% fruit juice would only be 62kcal or 3% of the Reference Intake (2000kcal).
-Does fruit juice impact on adult body weight?
-Research results on this topic are inconsistent, mainly because differing approaches have been used.
-Furthermore, studies most times researchers do not differentiate between 100% fruit juice and juices with added sugars or syrups.
+On average, drinks provide 1,609 kJ (385 kcal), about 30% was found come from sugar-sweetened beverages, 21% was found to come from sugar-sweetened milk, and 18% was found to come from fruit juices [5].
+Industry published data indicates that the average intake of 100% fruit juice in Europe is just 31ml daily [6], which is said to be equivalent to 13kcal daily, it is also one third of a portion of fruit.
+These statistics suggest that the assertion that overconsumption of fruit juice are misplaced.
+If the daily consumption is rose to 150ml, the amount that is equal to one portion of fruit in some European countries, daily energy intake from absolute fruit juice would only be 62kcal or 3% of the Reference Intake (2000kcal).
+Research results on this subject are inconsistent, owing to the fact that differing approaches have been used.
+Furthermore, most researchers do not differentiate between absolute fruit juice and juices that contain added sugars.
 In most studies the control is represented by the consumption of sugar-sweetened carbonated drinks.
-Few researchers have considered the specific impact of 100% fruit juice on adult body weight and the literature is dominated by observational data which cannot determine cause and effect.
-The outcomes of these studies have varied from positive correlations between adult weight gain, albeit clinically insignificant amounts, and 100% fruit juice intake [7, 8] to inverse associations between body mass index, waist circumference and 100% fruit juice intake [9].
-Both of the above secondary analyses were in US populations.
-A study of a large

-European cohort reported no association between the combined intake of 100% fruit juice and fruit nectars and body mass index [10].
-A similar result was seen in the Food4Me survey of European adults from seven different countries [11].
+Few researchers have considered the specific impact of 100% fruit juice on adult body weight and the literature is predominantly observational data which cannot determine cause and effect.
+The outcomes of these researches differ from positive correlations between adult weight gain, albeit clinically insignificant amounts and 100% fruit juice intake [7, 8] to inverse associations between body mass index, waist circumference and 100% fruit juice intake [9].
+A study of a large European population shows no association between the combined consumption of 100% fruit juice and fruit nectars and body mass index [10].
+A similar observation was established in the Food4Me survey of European adults from seven different countries [11].

-It is imperative to also note that fruit juice consumption tends to be statistically associated with beneficial health behaviours such as reduced alcohol consumption, not smoking and increased physical activity.
-Overall, if the consumption of fruit juice is not excessive and is taken together with a balanced diet, there appears to be very little evidence of an increased risk of obesity.
+It is imperative to note that fruit juices consumption tends to be statistically associated with beneficial health behaviours which includes reduced alcohol consumption, not smoking and increased physical activity.